• Skip to primary navigation

 Nagoya Hill Condominium

-When I visit cities for construction reports I always take photos of advertisements for new apartment projects.
+When I visit cities for construction reports, I always take photos of advertisements for new apartment projects.
 Sometimes it is how I find out what is being built, and it is also interesting to see which project is doing the most advertising.
-Nagoya Hill Condominium was one of the projects that was advertising prominently.
+Nagoya Hill Condominium was one of the projects that was advertised prominently.

 Nagoya Hill Condominium is next to the Nagoya Hill Mall, and as the name suggests, it is on a hill in Nagoya.
 They have carved out a chunk of the hill to fit this condo project on the hill.